 General Nursing Image 9

-This specialty area within the Doctor of Nursing Practice program prepares primary care pediatric nurse practitioners (PNPs) to provide advanced practice nursing care to patients from birth to young adulthood.
-Completion of this program allows graduates to take national certification exams as a primary care PNP and apply for state licensure.
+The Pediatric Nurse Practitioner (PNP) track within the Doctor of Nursing Practice program prepares Primary Care PNPs to provide advanced practice nursing care to patients from birth to young adulthood.
+Completion of this track allows graduates to take national certification exams as a primary care PNP and apply for state licensure.

-This program is offered to full and part-time students.
+This program is offered full-time.
 It is structured for students to attend classes on-campus.
 Distance access is available for a limited number of courses.

 The UW School of Nursing's PNP graduate program is highly ranked in the nation by U.S. News and World Report, and is the only PNP program in the WWAMI region (Washington/Wyoming/Alaska/Montana/Idaho).
 The PNP faculty brings expertise in teaching, research and clinical practice with children, adolescents and their families.